 Johnson Public Library Goes “Fine-Free”!

 The Trustees of the Johnson Public Library (JPL) voted to make the Library “Fine-Free” beginning on July 1, 2019.
-This pilot program will run through the end of 2019, and it will be extended in perpetuity if successful.

 What exactly does that mean and how will it work?

 JPL items will no longer accrue fines regardless of who borrows them, except for special collections such as hotspots, Kindles, and museum passes.